heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ## 1.1 Create a DEV account

 First, we'll create a DEV account using a third-party application.
-This tutorial will demonstrate creating a DEV account with GitHub, but you are welcome to choose a different third-party application; the DEV sign-up process and steps are the same for all the third-party applications.
+We will demonstrate using GitHub to create a DEV account with, but you are welcome to choose a different third-party application; the steps for creating a DEV account is the same regardless of which third-party application you choose.

 ### 1.1.1 Go to the DEV website